synnguyen/portfolio/README.md

 ### Project - Hotel Revenue Analysis - SQL and Power BI

+The goal in this project is develop a database to analyze and visualize Hotel Booking Data.
+I combined tables into one unified data set using SQL and built a visual data story or dashboard using Power BI to present to 3 questions:

+* Is the hotel revenue growing by year?
+* Should stakeholders increase the parking lot size?
+* What trends can we see in the data?

 ### Project - Bike Sales Performance Analysis - Excel (https://github.com/synnguyen/excel/blob/main/Excel%20Project%20Dataset.xlsx)

 This was the project I did for my personal research paper, where I performed the data cleaning process, pivot table, and dashboard creation in Excel for a bike sales dataset.